-Code of Civil Procedure 1908 governs the procedures adopted in the civil cases.
-Counterfeiting is a widespread commercial crime rather than a conventional one.
-The CPC has also established a commercial court in High Court, in 2016, which has the jurisdiction to deal with cases relating to ‘counterfeiting’.
+Counterfeiting is a widespread commercial evil rather than a conventional crime.
+The legislature has also established a commercial court in High Courts, in 2016.
+These courts have the jurisdiction to try cases of counterfeiting.

 Raids (IPR enforcement action) are conducted in compliance with either civil or criminal laws.
 The initial steps that are taken before carrying out raids are:

-Khurana and Khurana is experienced in investigating the counterfeit incidents and thereby takes necessary civil or criminal action against the counterfeiters.
-Khurana and Khurana investigates in the following ways:
+Khurana and Khurana is thoroughly experienced in investigating counterfeit incidents and thereby takes necessary civil or criminal action against the counterfeiters.
+Khurana and Khurana investigate in the following ways: